henryperkins/opus2/ai-productivity-app/docs/CODEBASE_INDEXING_SETUP.md

 You can also call the **Roo CLI/IDE** tool [`codebase_search`](https://docs.roocode.com/advanced-usage/available-tools/codebase-search) which proxies to the same API.

+When **`VECTOR_STORE_TYPE=postgres`** is active, `codebase_search` transparently queries the **pgvector-backed** table populated by `PostgresVectorService`.
+No extra flags are needed—the CLI/IDE tool honours the server-side VectorStore configuration and returns hybrid-ranked results sourced directly from your PostgreSQL database.
 For **SQL enthusiasts** using pgvector:

 ```sql